Hit0908/kodekloud-eng-100-days-devops/DAY55/Task-55-WebserverSidecarPod.md

 - ✅ Volume mounts: `/var/log/nginx` for both containers
 - ✅ Volume: `shared-logs` with `emptyDir: {}`
 - ✅ Correct YAML indentation (2 spaces)
+- ✅ restartPolicy: Always = ` adding this in Yaml file will keep the initContainers in running state rather than termination after eecuting the task`

 ---